pauloRohling/kafka-connect-examples/README.md

 - [File Connector](file-connector/README.md): An example that demonstrates how to use the File Source and Sink connectors to read from and write to a local file directory.
 - [JDBC Connector](jdbc-connector/README.md): An example that demonstrates how to use the JDBC Source and Sink connectors to read from and write to a PostgreSQL database.
+- [Datagen Connector](datagen-connector/README.md): An example that demonstrates how to use the Datagen Source connector to generate sample data and publish it into Kafka topics.